Sample plan

 ~50 minutes · ~$2

 From Suvarnabhumi (BKK) basement, follow the green Airport Rail Link signs.
 Buy a single token from the machine (45 baht) for the City Line to Phaya Thai (terminus).
-Transfer to the BTS Sukhumvit line (one floor up — buy another token, 26 baht), ride 2 stops to Siam, transfer to Silom line, 1 stop to National Stadium.
+Transfer up one floor to the BTS Sukhumvit line — buy another token, 26 baht, ride 2 stops to Siam, transfer to Silom line, 1 stop to National Stadium.
 Hostel is 4 min walk on the right.
+After midnight when the Airport Rail Link stops, Grab to the hostel runs ~$12.

 Day 1